ibmdataworks/datafirst/datascientist/interactive-analytics/Readme.md

 The dashDB service is provisioned along with sample database and lab exercise will use the sample database.

 ---
-### Provision Spark Service in Data Science Experience
+#Step 2.
+Provision Spark Service in Data Science Experience

 1. Login to IBM Data Science Experience @ http://datascience.ibm.com/